Magical thinking: Causes

 According to theories of anxiety relief and control, people turn to magical beliefs when there exists a sense of uncertainty and potential danger, and with little access to logical or scientific responses to such danger.
 Magic is used to restore a sense of control over circumstance.
 In support of this theory, research indicates that superstitious behavior is invoked more often in high stress situations, especially by people with a greater desire for control.

-Another potential reason for the persistence of magic rituals is that the rituals prompt their own use by creating a feeling of insecurity and then proposing themselves as precautions.
-Boyer and Liénard propose that in obsessive-compulsive rituals — a possible clinical model for certain forms of magical thinking — focus shifts to the lowest level of gestures, resulting in goal demotion.
-For example, an obsessive-compulsive cleaning ritual may overemphasize the order, direction, and number of wipes used to clean the surface.
+Boyer and Liénard propose that in obsessive–compulsive rituals – a possible clinical model for certain forms of magical thinking – focus shifts to the lowest level of gestures, resulting in goal demotion.
+For example, an obsessive–compulsive cleaning ritual may overemphasize the order, direction, and number of wipes used to clean the surface.
 The goal becomes less important than the actions used to achieve the goal, with the implication that magic rituals can persist without efficacy because the intent is lost within the act.
 Alternatively, some cases of harmless "rituals" may have positive effects in bolstering intent, as may be the case with certain pre-game exercises in sports.

 Some scholars believe that magic is effective psychologically.
 They cite the placebo effect and psychosomatic disease as prime examples of how our mental functions exert power over our bodies.
-Similarly, Robin Horton suggests that engaging in magical practices surrounding healing can relieve anxiety, which could have a significant positive physical effect.
-In the absence of advanced health care, such effects would play a relatively major role, thereby helping to explain the persistence and popularity of such practices.